gbirke/factory-book/chapters/router.rst

 You can now see the drawbacks of this application structure:

--  We have to repeat the setup of :ref:`autoload`\ ing and the use cases dependencies, leading to duplicated code, violating `SOLID`_\ s `Don't repeat yourself (DRY) principle <DRY>`_.
+-  We have to repeat the setup of :ref:`autoloading<autoload>` and the use cases dependencies, leading to duplicated code, violating `SOLID`_\ s `Don't repeat yourself (DRY) principle <DRY>`_.
 -  When the setup changes, e.g. changing the file name of the storage,